 The Navy's Proposed Action, described in detail in Chapter 2 (Description of Proposed Action and Alternatives), is to conduct military readiness activities in the western Atlantic Ocean off the east coast of the United States, in the Gulf of Mexico, and portions of the Caribbean Sea.
-These activities will also occur at Navy pierside locations, Navy-contracted shipbuilder locations, port transit channels, and select bays, harbors and inland waters, e.g., Chesapeake Bay (see Figure 1.2-1 and Section 2.1, Description of the Atlantic Fleet Training and Testing Study Area, for more detail on the geographic areas analyzed with regard to the Proposed Action).
+These activities will also occur at Navy pierside locations, Navy-contracted shipbuilder locations, port transit channels, and select bays, harbors and inshore waters, e.g., Chesapeake Bay (see Figure 1.2-1 and Section 2.1, Description of the Atlantic Fleet Training and Testing Study Area, for more detail on the geographic areas analyzed with regard to the Proposed Action).

-1.4 PURPOSE OF AND NEED FOR PROPOSED MILITARY READINESS TRAINING AND TESTING ACTIVITIES
+1.4 PURPOSE AND NEED

-The purpose of the Proposed Action is to ensure that the Navy meets its mission, which is to maintain, train, and equip combat-ready naval forces capable of winning wars, deterring aggression, and maintaining freedom of the seas.
+The Navy and NMFS (as a cooperating agency) have coordinated from the outset and developed this document to meet each agency's distinct NEPA obligations and support the decision making of both agencies.
+The Navy's purpose for the Proposed Action is to ensure that the Navy meets its mission, which is to maintain, train, and equip combat-ready naval forces capable of winning wars, deterring aggression, and maintaining freedom of the seas.
 This mission is achieved in part by conducting training and testing within the Study Area in accordance with established Navy military readiness requirements.
-The following sections provide an overview of the need for military readiness activities.
+The sections that follow provide a description of the need for military readiness activities.